Deepak0825/ML-Algorithms-from-scratch/README.md

 # Machine Learning Algorithms from Scratch

-This repository is dedicated to learning and implementing machine learning algorithms from scratch.
-The goal is to build a strong foundation by understanding the core mechanics behind various algorithms without relying on high-level libraries like Scikit-learn or TensorFlow.
+Welcome to my repository, where I’m learning and implementing machine learning algorithms from scratch.
+My goal is to build a strong foundation by understanding the core mechanics behind various algorithms without relying on high-level libraries like Scikit-learn or TensorFlow.

 ### Algorithms Covered:
 - Linear Regression